minhaz-nuzhat/ExperimentationPreviewDocs/ARMTemplateInstructions.md

 # Use ARM template for Experimentation resources

-This article will help you set up the Experimentation pipeline depicted in Figure ().
-You will be using Azure ClI and ARM template for majority of the setup.
+This article will help you set up the Experimentation pipeline depicted in this [Figure](./how-to-setup-experimentation.md#how-does-experimentation-work-in-azure-app-configuration).
+You will be using Azure CLI and ARM template for the Azure resources setup, and then use the Azure portal flow to create Feature flags and experiments.

 ## Prerequisites